Adldap2/Adldap2/docs/searching.md

 Paginating your search results will allow you to return more results than your LDAP cap (usually 1000) and display your results in pages.

-> **Note**: Pagination will retrieve **all** records from your LDAP server.
+> **Note**: Calling `paginate()` will retrieve **all** records from your LDAP server for the current query.
+>
+> This **does not** operate the same way pagination occurs in a database.
+Pagination of
+> an LDAP query simply allows you to return a larger result set than your
+> LDAP servers configured maximum (usually 1000).
+>
-> The pagination object is simply a collection that allows you to
+> The pagination object is simply a collection that allows you to iterate
-> iterate through the resulting records easily and intuitively.
+> through all the resulting records easily and intuitively.

 To perform this, call the `paginate()` method instead of the `get()` method: